 ALTERNATIVE TIP: You could also make them in a skillet if you don’t have a wok.
 I found that a cast iron skillet worked really well.
 The pan got hot enough to really get a nice sear on the edges and the pork charred very nicely.

 Either way you will love the way the edges almost taste like they have been grilled but when you bite into them they are juicy and flavorful.

 Here is the link to Amazon for you to purchase your own, or to give your favorite someone a cookbook they will use for years to come.
-(Not a sponsored link, I simply love sharing a healthy version of Chinese takeout recipes!)
+The healthy recipes can be our secret.
+No-one will miss the take-out I promise!

 Need more Asian Recipes to make at home ?